okorach/sonar-tools/README.md

 - `--what qp`: Audits quality profiles
 - `--what qg`: Audits quality gates
 - `--what projects`: Audits all projects.
 This can be a fairly long operation
+- `--what users`: Audits users and their tokens

 <details>
   <summary>Click to see details of what is audited</summary>